How Massachusetts Came to Have Its Own Bermuda Triangle

 One theory from the 1700s states that ancient Phoenicians, after making it to New England shores, engraved the stone with images from their cosmogony, with the past, present, and future represented simultaneously in symbol-strewn vignettes that bleed into one another on the tide-facing side of the stone.
-If you look closely, you can find the most recent carving: a signature made in the 1920’s by a guy named Jesse.
+If you look closely, you can find the most recent carving: a signature made in the 1920s by a guy named Jesse.
 The Friends of the Dighton Rock Museum, although careful to preserve an air of suspended judgment, cannot help but offer their own theories.
 The human figure on the left, they say, is a symbol of femininity and fertility.
-The symbol resembling an x with and upside down v above it, they say, signifies separation.
+The symbol resembling an “X” with an upside-down “V” above it, they say, signifies separation.

-Another favorite theory, heard around the picnics and public lectures at the Dighton Rock Museum, posits that the stone is the last record of a doomed Portuguese expedition to the area which ended with a violent confrontation with the local native peoples.
-The carving, they say, was an historic record left by survivors of that doomed expedition.
+Another favorite theory, heard around the picnics and public lectures at the Dighton Rock Museum, posits that the stone is the last record of a doomed Portuguese expedition to the area which ended with a violent confrontation with the region’s Indigenous people.
+The carving, they say, was a historic record left by survivors of that doomed expedition.